jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ### Narrative Agency

 Establish how much narrative agency the players want in the game, and how much you as the DM want to give them.
 Are you the arbiter of all things in the world, telling the players exactly how things are?
 Or are players allowed to invent their own things within reason?
 Do the players even want that power?
 For some players, this kind of power breaks their immersion.
+Along those same lines, do the players want complete freedom to do whatever they want or do they want to be railroaded towards the "story"?

 ### Safety Tools